Voices of the City: Plot

-O'Rourke's girlfriend Sally Monroe (Schade) becomes jealous when she learns that O'Rourke is trying to convince Georgia to marry him.
+O'Rourke's girlfriend Sally Monroe becomes jealous when she learns that O'Rourke is trying to convince Georgia to marry him.
 She tells Georgia that O'Rourke is treacherous and plotting to kill Jimmy at a local ball organized by O'Rourke, where he intends to marry Georgia.
 Jimmy is tricked into going to Black Mike's Cafe, where one of O'Rourke's men shoots him.
 Believing Jimmy to be dead, Georgia decides to seek vengeance.

 Georgia pulls a gun on O'Rourke at the ball while they are dancing.
 Just as she is about to shoot him, Sally grabs the pistol out of her hand and fires the fatal shot.
 Georgia's mother forgives her and welcomes her back, and upon her return, Georgia finds Jimmy recovering at her mother's home.